 Well, guess what, everyone in the industry today, who’s ever achieved anything, was that little newcomer at some stage.
 Sure, a few were “born” into fame or had help from the start, but for the most part, most weren't.
 Also, for the most part, people who make it in don't give up after failure or rejections.

 Want to read about some real examples?
-As you know, Tunedly offers a song plugging tool for Pro Members.
+As you know, Tunedly offers a song plugging tool for its Members, which has the potential of leading to a music publishing deal.
 Songs which are entered into the song plugging tool undergo a market research, conducted by one of the most respected, music market research companies in the world.
 Most major labels and many indie labels use this same company to test their new releases in order to predict marketability.

 By now, I have lost count of the number of songwriters who pitched one song, didn't pass the market research, and then quit.
 One song!
 It gets even worse – I've received requests from songwriters who asked about the average acceptance rate of songs submitted for the research.
 I let them know that it’s between 15% and 20%, depending on genre, and guess what?
 Most don't even bother to submit a song.